 4. What risk does the waste at the site pose to the community and the environment?

-The safety of the community has been the EPA’s priority throughout its extensive investigation of this rural property, located 15 kilometres south of the Kaniva township.
-The EPA has worked with Grampians Wimmera Mallee Water Corporation (GWMWater) to monitor the groundwater, which shows no signs of contamination.
+The safety of the community has been EPA’s priority throughout its extensive investigation.
+It is located 15 kilometres south of the Kaniva township, near Lemon Springs.
+EPA has worked with GWMWater to monitor the groundwater, which shows no signs of contamination.

 5. Why is the investigation taking a long time?

-The EPA has gone to great lengths to manage this site and ensure public health is protected.
+EPA has gone to great lengths to manage this site to protect public health.
 This is a complex situation.
 The site is remote and large.
-The discovery of underground dump sites required the use of technology that is a first for an Australian regulator.
-Accessing the suspected buried containers is difficult, especially given the geology, access to the potential waste sites and the need to ensure the safety of the EPA’s officers.
+The discovery of underground dump sites required the use of new technology not used by an Australian regulator.
+Accessing the suspected buried containers is difficult because of:

 6. What is the EPA doing right now?